dlncst/sql-data-warehouse-project/README.md

 # Data Warehouse and Analytics Project

-Welcome to the **Data Warehouse and Analytics Project** repository
+Welcome to my **Data Warehouse and Analytics Project** repository
-This project works on the creation of a data warehouse and analytics solution, from building a data warehouse to generating actionable insights.
-Designed as a portfolio project, it highlights industry best practices in data engineering and analytics.
+This project showcases the approach to building a data warehouse and analytics solution using SQL.
+Designed as a portfolio project, it emphasizes industry best practices in data engineering and analytics.

 ---
 ## Data Architecture
-The data architecture for this project follows Medallion Architecture **Bronze**, **Silver**, and **Gold** layers:
-1. **Bronze Layer**: Stores raw data as-is from the source systems.
-Data is ingested from CSV Files into SQL Server Database.
+Bronze Layer: This foundational layer stores raw data directly from source systems.
+In this project, data is ingested from CSV files into a SQL Server Database, ensuring that the original data remains unaltered for future reference.​
-2. **Silver Layer**: This layer includes data cleansing, standardization, and normalization processes to prepare data for analysis.
-3. **Gold Layer**: Houses business-ready data modeled into a star schema required for reporting and analytics.
+Silver Layer: At this stage, the project focuses on data cleansing, standardization, and normalization.
+These processes prepare the data for more efficient analysis by ensuring consistency and reliability.  ​ Gold Layer: The final layer contains business-ready data, meticulously modeled into a star schema.
+This structure is optimized for reporting and analytics, facilitating swift and insightful data retrieva
 ---
 ## Project Overview